 If you happen to be in charge of an event at ETH Zurich, you may want to use the ETH-Zurich catering service.

-Workshops are conducted at departmental level.
-Get your gadgets build on!
+Mechanical Workshops are organized at a departmental level.
+Get your gadgets built!

 9.2.
 Diverse Political Bodies and Interest Groups